postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 ![Header Types](https://assets.postman.com/postman-docs/presets-v9.jpg)

 > You can save commonly used headers together in a header preset.
 In the __Headers__ tab, select __Presets__, and choose __Manage Presets__.
 Add each preset by providing a name, and entering the key plus value.
-Select __Add__ and your preset will be available in the __Presets__ drop-down list.
+Select __Add__ and your preset will be available in the __Presets__ dropdown list.
 Selecting the preset will autopopulate the fields in your request headers.

 #### Autogenerated headers